-Thinking about fits for all sizes, comfort, making sure it’ll last the distance are all things you’ll need to perfect.
-You’ll also need to consider the business side of things from a logo to marketing and everything in between.
+Thinking about fits for all sizes, comfort, and making sure it’ll last the distance are all things you’ll need to perfect.
+You’ll also need to consider the business side of things, from a logo to marketing and everything in between.

 Marine biology is a very broad area and scientists usually choose to specialise in one field.
-If you love water and the things living in it, or you’re looking to discover new things, or help to protect the planet this could be a great area to explore.
+If you love water and the things living in it, you’re looking to discover new things, or you want to help protect the planet, this could be a great area to explore.

-A career in this field will require some tertiary studies but that doesn’t mean that you can’t volunteer on projects, run your own clean-up operations, start your own research and observations, or find other ways to get involved over your summer break.
+A career in this field will require some tertiary study, but that doesn’t mean that you can’t volunteer on projects, run your own clean-up operations, participate in some citizen science, or find other ways to get involved over your summer break.

 Tour operators earn a living by providing organised holidays or recreational activities.

-They do the research, learn a lot about the destination, attraction or activity.
-Design a trip including the itinerary and content, organises and hires any services required such as accommodation, transport, guides or tour leaders.
+They do the research and learn a lot about the destination, attraction or activity.
+They will design a trip including the itinerary and content, as well as organise and hire any services required such as accommodation, transport, guides or tour leaders.
 Then they market their package and help people to learn, have fun and create great memories.

 You’ll need to be great at planning and some knowledge of small businesses would be helpful if you’re thinking of setting up on your own.
 You can always start small and aim to grow.